microsoft/go-otel-audit/audit/docs/highlevel.md

 What this boils down to is that with less mechanics we can be more efficient and have a simpler client.

 In addition, I did not keep any of the default timeouts.
-If a user wants to timeout messages, then they can set it via the `context.Context` object.
-This is the standard for Go in the modern era.

-However, timeout of security related messages for Go is just a bad idea.
-Relying on TCP backoff mechansims or domain socket blocking should be more reliable mechanism when paired with immediate returns when your buffered channel is full.
-I almost removed honoring cancellation at all, because you can get subtle bugs by passing a parent Context that gets cancelled.
-I noted in the SDK that you need to use `context.WithoutCancel()` on calls to avoid this.
-We may want to change this in the future, because I'm not really sure of a valid use case in our model.
+This just doesn't make sense in an asyncronous client where we can't tell which messages are more important that others.

 ## The Geneva Message Format